oils-for-unix/oils/doc/ref/chap-expr-lang.md

 ### range

-A range is a sequence of numbers that can be iterated over:
+A Range is a sequence of numbers that can be iterated over.
+The `..<` operator constructs half-open ranges.

     for i in (0 ..< 3) {
       echo $i